Avoid These Common Mistakes in PDF Accessibility and Remediation

 Visual impairments pose a significant challenge with images in PDFs.
 Since screen readers rely on text, each image requires an accurate alternative text description.

 Omitting Alt text leaves users unaware of the images and their intended meaning.
-Crafting effective Alt text demands precision and specialized knowledge to convey the content while adhering to accessibility standards.
+Crafting compelling Alt text demands precision and specialized knowledge to convey the content while adhering to accessibility standards.

 Avoid relying on automated Alt text generation because it often produces misleading or incomplete descriptions.
 Manually assigning concise yet comprehensive Alt texts ensures clarity and efficiency.